Sealing Your Record

 NOTE: If you were convicted of a minor misdemeanor for possession of marijuana, you should apply to seal the record as soon as possible.
 Drug convictions make you ineligible for federally subsidized student loans.

 The following downloads are the applications that Athens County Municipal Court accepts for sealing criminal records.
 Multiple convictions can be listed on the same application to seal the record of conviction and multiple dismissals can be listed on the same application to seal the record of dismissal.
 However, convictions and dismissals cannot be listed on the same application.
-The Athens Municipal Court charges a $50.00 fee per application.
+The Athens County Municipal Court charges a $50.00 fee for each application.

 If you have questions about which petition to use, how to complete the petition, or any other questions about sealing a criminal record, please schedule an appointment to speak with an attorney.